Element Masters: Character generation

 Character generation starts by choosing a race: humans, elves, dwarves, unspeakables (half-sized humans) and half-trons.
 Each race has advantages and disadvantages.
 The referee may also offer players the option to play one of the game's monsters as a character race.

 Once the race has been chosen, the player then rolls five 4-sided dice for each of the character's eight abilities (Strength, Constitution, Dexterity, Intelligence, Wisdom, Magic Points, Appearance, and Luck).
-These can be augmenteded by military training.
+These can be augmented by military training.
 The player rolls percentile dice to determine Handedness.
 The character must also be bound to one of the four classical elements (Fire, Water, Earth, Air); again percentile dice are used to determine this.
-The player then chooses skills from a list of over forty, and weapons and armour from an extensive list.
+The player then chooses skills from a list of over forty, and weapons and armor from an extensive list.
 The character's hometown is randomly determined, as is previous training in certain areas.

 Combat

 In combat, a player rolls percentile dice to determine if a hit is successful.
-If it is, the player rolls percentile dice to determine the location of the damage and rolls appropriate dice for the weapon used to determine how much damage; all damage is applied to the location previously determined, minus a deduction for the defender's armour (if any).
+If it is, the player rolls percentile dice to determine the location of the damage and rolls appropriate dice for the weapon used to determine how much damage; all damage is applied to the location previously determined, minus a deduction for the defender's armor (if any).